Canon G1 X vs Panasonic GM1

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GM1 is considerably smaller (43 percent) than the Canon G1 X. In this context, it is worth noting that neither the G1X nor the GM1 are weather-sealed.

-The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G1X has a lens build in, whereas the GM1 is an interchangeable lens camera that requires a separate lens.
+The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G1X has a lens built in, whereas the GM1 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
-You can find an overview of optics for the GM1 and their specifications in the Micro Four Thirds Lens Catalog.
+You can compare the optics available for the GM1 and their specifications in the Micro Four Thirds Lens Catalog.